darklang/docs/docs/walk-throughs/slack-asana.md

 ### Looking Up Project & Workspace IDs

-You're not always going to want to pre-define your workspace or projects via Dark functions.
+You're not always going to want to pre-define your workspace or projects via Darklang functions.
 This section will show you how to take a project name as a `String` and get the corresponding id.
 We'll be using projects for this example, but it works the same way for workspaces.